AVONDALE SWEET ROSIE

 Late December, 2009: Rosie is a somewhat aloof horse (and the definite herd leader).
 But she has learned that Char means good things, especially food.

 February 21, 2010- I been checking the AMHA registry online regularly to see if Rosie's transfer had gone through, and lo and behold a few days ago it did and she's officially mine :-) I am ecstatic!
 I had asked Char to get me a few snapshots so I could post the news here, with a visual :-).
 Well last night, email after email of GORGEOUS Rosie pix rolled into my inbox.
 OMG- my jaw was on the ground as I looked at each one.
-Her hubby Greg took most of these (obviously those that Char is riding Rosie in :-)) and he is really a very talented photographer.
+Her hubby Greg took most of these and he is really a very talented photographer.

 I look at these pics of this mare and get the oddest feeling... the one I get when I look at that rare something that is so beautiful I can hardly believe it is real.
-Enough of my silly touchy feely stuff, I just wanted to share the pics with you all.
 Thank you Greg and Char, for these beautiful pictures and for taking such good care of Rosie!

 Pretty black horse in the snow!